Sixelayo/pfepoc/readme.md

 Installing pcl and all its dependency with vcpk may take an hour or so depening on your config

+TLDR :
+- install vcpkg
+- run vcpkg install script in powershell
+- `./vcpkg.exe install pcl[visualisation]` (not sure this was this ?)

 Also you should probably add cmake to your path if not already done. vcpkg will normaly download a suitable version at `...\vcpkg\downloads\tools\cmake-3.30.1-windows\cmake-3.30.1-windows-i386\bin`

+You probably need Visual studio btw

 ## fix